 - Cover the pot once the liquid comes to a simmer and reduce the temperature to low.
 Cook the escabeche for 10 minutes stirring once or twice.

-- After 10 minutes, return the guineitos y mollejas to the pot and use a spoon to gently fold them into the escabeche sauce.
+- After 10 minutes, return the guineitos and mollejas to the pot and use a spoon to gently fold them into the escabeche sauce.
 Cover the pot and turn the stove off.
 Leave the pot on the stove and allow the guineitos and mollejas to warm through for 5-10 minutes before serving.

-- Serve the guineitos con mollejas en escabeche as a main dish with Steamed White Rice and slices of ripe avocado.
+- Serve the guineitos con mollejas en escabeche as a main dish with steamed white rice and slices of ripe avocado.
 You can also serve it on its own as an appetizer.

 Notes